Tax Refund Calculator 2026: How Much Will I Get Back?

 | IRS Withholding Estimator | W-4 adjustments | Official IRS tool, most accurate for withholding optimization | Designed for withholding adjustment, not a standalone refund estimate; less intuitive |

-The LevyIO Income Tax Calculator is a strong choice for a quick, no-friction federal estimate — particularly useful for understanding bracket placement and the impact of specific deductions.
+The LevyIO Tax Refund Estimator is a strong choice for a quick, no-friction federal refund estimate.
+For bracket placement and deduction modeling, pair it with the income tax calculator.
 For complex situations involving multiple states, rental income, K-1 income from partnerships, alternative minimum tax exposure, or extensive credits, a full-service tax software or CPA is worth the investment.

 When Will Your Refund Arrive?